-Note: If, for any reason, a Minister's delegate does not wish to proceed with or otherwise continue a telephone review and determination of an A44(1) report, the officer must either conclude the case as though no Minister's delegate were involved, or must deal with the case as though an in-person Minister's delegate review is required.
-In other words, the officer is not to contact other Minister's delegate by telephone if one such delegate has already been contacted and, for whatever reason, has declined to conduct an A44(1) telephone review.
+Note: If, for any reason, a Minister's delegate does not wish to proceed with or otherwise continue a telephone review and determination of a subsection A44(1) report, the officer must either conclude the case as though no Minister's delegate were involved or must deal with the case as though an in-person Minister's delegate review is required.
+In other words, the officer is not to contact other Minister's delegate by telephone if one such delegate has already been contacted and, for whatever reason, has declined to conduct a subsection A44(1) telephone review.

-16 Procedure: Issuing removal orders to persons in absentia
+16. Procedure: removal orders in absentia

-In absentia is Latin for "in absence," or more fully, in one's absence.
+In absentia is Latin for "in absence" or, more fully, "in one's absence".

-In the context of IRPA, the practical application of an in absentia proceeding will be in those occasional instances when persons who are subject to a Minister's proceeding have a removal order made against them without being present when the removal order was issued.
+In the context of the IRPA, the practical application of an in absentia proceeding will be in exceptional circumstances where a foreign national or permanent resident who is subject to a subsection A44(2) Minister's proceeding is found inadmissible and issued a removal order without being present at the proceeding.